Small pro-Palestinian protests held Saturday as college commencements are held

 The Associated Press has recorded at least 75 instances since April 18 in which arrests were made at U.S. campus protests.
 Nearly 2,900 people have been arrested at 57 colleges and universities.
 The figures are based on AP reporting and statements from schools and law enforcement agencies.

-At VCU, Youngkin, who also received an honorary doctorate of humane letters at Saturday's commencement, did not appear to address the students who left the event.
+At Virginia Commonwealth University, Youngkin, who also received an honorary doctorate of humane letters at Saturday's commencement, did not appear to address the students who left the event.

-“The world needs your music,” Young said during his speech.
+“The world needs your music,” Youngkin said during his speech.
 “You, all of you, will be the symphony.
 Make it a masterpiece.”

 Associated Press writers Rick Callahan in Indianapolis and Kimberlee Kruesi in Nashville, Tennessee, contributed to this report.